HoGentTIN/rm-paper-en/instructions/4-bibliography.md

     - All necessary information is present (tab page Required Fields), e.g.
         - Electronic/Online/WWW sources must have a "url" and "urldate" field !
         - A Book should have a publisher;
-        - An Article should have a Journaltitle, year and number;
+        - An Article should have a Journal title, year and number;
         - ...
     - Author names should be in the correct format (`Surname, first Name and surname, first name and ...`)
     - Each source should have a unique Bibtex key (typically AuthorSurNameYear, e.g. Knuth1985)